• Skip to main content

 • Salad - these make for a colorful, protein-packed topping for almost any green salad.

-• Breakfast - these make a tasty side dish for a bowl of rice or on avocado toast, but they're also delicious on their own.
+• Breakfast - Ajitsuke tamago also make a great breakfast food.
+They make a tasty side dish for a bowl of rice or topping for avocado toast, but they're also delicious on their own.

 • Onigiri - you can stuff a whole Ajitsuke Tamago inside of an onigiri.